Wiesław Binienda

+Research

-Binienda's research includes impact simulation, fracture and damage of advanced composite materials, explicit and implicit finite element mechanics, smart materials, structural design and optimization, characterization and constitutive equation development for ceramic matrix, metal matrix and polymer matrix composites.
+His research includes impact simulation, fracture and damage of advanced composite materials, explicit and implicit finite element mechanics, smart materials, structural design and optimization, characterization and constitutive equation development for ceramic matrix, metal matrix and polymer matrix composites.

 He received the 2002 College of Engineering Outstanding Researcher Award in recognition of his research accomplishments.
-He has authored or coauthored 2 books, 46 journal papers, 73 conference publications and 70 presentations.
+He has authored or coauthored 2 books, 46 journal papers, 73 conference publications, and 70 presentations.

 Dr. Binienda was the lead scientist who questioned and investigated the 2010 Polish Air Force Tu-154 crash.
 His findings were in direct contradiction to reports published by the official Russian and Polish air crash investigation bodies.